condor-the-bird/tondev/docs/Compilers/Solidity Compiler/Usage.md

+# Using the Solidity Compiler

 Now to use compilers separately, you need to access tvm_linker utility from docker containers.
+This document covers the case for Sol2TVM compiler.

 ## Accessing the Linker